ravir4/DevOpsInsights/jenkins_pipeline.md

 '''
 </pre>

 As described in the Jenkins integration documentation, the CloudFoundry CLI and CloudFoundry ICD plugins must be installed on your Jenkins server.
-You also need to log in to Bluemix from the server to connect with it.
+You also need to log in to the {{site.data.keyword.Bluemix}} Platform from the server to connect with it.

 ## Example of a declarative pipeline